DinnerHowe/rplidar_python/README.md

  rplidar currently replace kinect position and use kinect frame

- before run this mode please go to flod /lib_for_install install essential libs
+ before run this mode please go to folder /lib_for_install install essential libs

         roscd rplidar_python/lib_for_install